Las Villamizar

-Las Villamizar is a Colombian telenovela created by Juan Carlos Aparicio.
+Las Villamizar (English title: Blood Sisters) is a Colombian telenovela created by Juan Carlos Aparicio.
 It aired on Caracol Televisión from 18 April 2022 to 2 August 2022.
 Set in the midst of the Spanish Reconquest in 1816, the telenovela follows three high society sisters on a mission to avenge their mother, killed by the Spanish army.

 The telenovela stars Shany Nadan, María José Vargas, and Estefanía Piñeres.

 Plot

 Carolina, Leonor and Isabela are three sisters from the high society of El Socorro.
 They join the Liberator Army as spies motivated to pursue those responsible for the death of their mother, Beatriz de Villamizar, at the hands of Captain José María Montenegro.
 Gerardo Villamizar, using his military past within the Commoners Movement, prepares his three daughters in different disciplines of combat, infiltration and sabotage.
 The three sisters carry out missions and assignments given to them by the Independence Army, and in return, the army gives them information on the location of the culprits so that they can intercept the murderers and accomplices of Montenegro and thus bring justice.